icons

 Stamp duty for a resale flat in Mumbai

-If you buy a house in Mumbai that will be ready for possession in two years, you will pay2% stamp duty and 1% registration tax.
-The stamp duty on resale flat in Mumbai also remain the same.
+If you buy a house in Mumbai that will be ready for possession in two years, you will pay 2% stamp duty and 1% registration tax.
+The stamp duty on resale flats in Mumbai also remains the same.
+When buying a flat in Mumbai, buyers should also be aware of additional charges that may arise, such as maintenance fees and legal charges.

 Current Stamp Duty in Mumbai

 The latest stamp duty and registration charges in Mumbai vary across the region.
 The costs mainly depend upon the location of the properties.
-The price within the limits of the urban areas is 5% of the current market value of the property—this rate changes for the semi-urban and rural areas.
+The price within the limits of the urban areas is 6% of the property's current market value—this rate changes for the semi-urban and rural areas.

 AreasStamp duty in Mumbai